Threats To Polar Bears Survival

 Global Warming

 Polar bears are highly adapted to their Arctic habitat.
 Recent declines in their numbers can be linked to the melting of sea ice and its formation later in the year.
-The Artic Climate Impact Assessment polar bear crossingreported in 2004 that the covering of summer ice in the Arctic shrunk by 15 to 20 percent in the past 30 years, and the decline was expected to accelerate.
+The Artic Climate Impact Assessment reported in 2004 that the covering of summer ice in the Arctic shrunk by 15 to 20 percent in the past 30 years, and the decline was expected to accelerate.
 Further predicted reductions of 10 to 50 percent of annual sea ice and 50 to 100 percent of summer sea ice in the next 50 to 100 years present a considerable threat.
 Ice is breaking up earlier in some areas and is predicted to do so in other areas, forcing bears ashore before they build up sufficient fat stores or forcing them to swim longer distances, which may exhaust them, leading to drowning.
 Not only is the Arctic warming forcing the bears to feed for a shorter time, but it is also decreasing their prey base.
 The consequences are thinner, stressed bears, decreased female reproductive rates, and lower juvenile survival rates.

 Although a broad consensus has emerged that human activities are contributing to global warming, greenhouse gas emissions continue to increase in the United States and abroad.
 The United States has refused to sign the kyoto protocal, an international agreement intended to decrease the human production of greenhouse gases.
 Without the participation of the United States, the protocol is unlikely to meet its 2012 goal of reduced emissions of 5 percent of 1990 values in developed countries.
 Even if this goal is met, it is not stringent enough to preserve the polar bears' habitat.